Are you interested in getting into the trucking industry and starting your own trucking company, but don’t know how to get started?

 A long haul trucking business can be profitable if managed correctly.

-According to CTA Trucking (a long haul transportation company), the average gross of most of their trucks is between $4,000-$10,000+.
+I did a little research and, based on data from CTA Trucking (a long haul transportation company), the average gross income of their trucks ranges from $4,000-$10,000+.

 What Type of Trucking Business Can I Run with a Semi-Truck?